end-initiative/end-initiative/pages/activities.md

 ## Regular Job

 Lots of the citizens of Bridgetown depend on students as an occasional workforce.
 You can take jobs from them for the day and earn gold as a reward.
 You may roll a d20, with a DC of 20 minus the number of skills your are proficient in, to try and find yourself a job.
 [Ex: if you are proficient in 4 skills, your DC is 16].
-If you find a job you are proficient in, you will earn 2+1d6 gold.
-You can only work in bridgetown twice in a week.
+If you find a job you are proficient in, you will earn 3+1d6 gold.
+When you take a job, you agree to work 2 days in a row (you can choose afternoon or evening for both days).
+You can work 2 different jobs within 1 week.
 If you are unsuccessful in finding a job, your time for that portion of the day is wasted.
+Additionally, you will roll 1d20 to try and roll a 20 at the end of successfully working to see if you did such a good job that your employer gives you something extra for your hard work.

 ## Shopping

 While the Quartermaster has lots of items needed by adventurers, the local merchants and traders in Bridgetown may have some specialty, novelty, or more frivolous items you may find yourself wanted from time to time.
 You can also look for books in Bridgetown, but it may be tough to find what you need.
 You will need to roll a d6 and on a 4-5, you find a book while on a 6 you find 2.
 The type of book you find will be based on a few rolls.
 You will start with a d20 roll and depending on what you roll, you will have the option to take the roll or go for a specialty subject book if that is an option.
 If you choose the specialty subject book, you will roll a d10, d6, or d4 depending on what you rolled, though some instances are just one to one trade off of skill book to specialty subject books.

+On occassion, a festival or caravan of merchants will be in town.
+When this is the case, unique items may be available, but what is available changes depending on what time of day you go.

 ## Gambling

 There are certain areas of Bridgetown that you can go to if you know the right people to get in on some games of chance.
-Attending these gambling houses requires a successful Sneak check of DC 15 to not be noticed entering.
+Attending these gambling houses requires a successful Sneak check of DC 15 to not be noticed entering and bring attention to the establishment.
+Failing does not waste your time.
 If you are proficient in disguise kits, you have advantage on this Sneak check.
 Once inside you can choose to partake in cards or dice.
 All gambling is a double or nothing wager with a minimum of 5 gold and a maximum of 20.
-All wagers are declared before games begin
+All wagers are declared before games begin.
+Gambling is held on Firstday, Seventhday, and Ninthday.

 In cards, you will be playing blackjack against the house and see who can get closest to 21 without going over.
 You will each roll 3 d10 and have 2 oppurtunities to reroll the current lowest number of your rolls.
 The player must choose their options of rerolls before the house rolls their initial dice.
 The house must stop once they hit 17 however.
 If you have proficiency in cards, you get 3 rerolls instead of 2.
+You can play twice in a single visit.

 In dice, you will be playing a game of craps.
 You will be playing as the shooter.
 As shooter, you will roll 2d6 and on a 7, or 11, you win.
 On a 2, 3, or 12, you lose.
 If you get a different number besides the aforementioned numbers, that becomes your target number.
 You will then keep rolling the dice until you get the target number again, in which case you win, or if you roll a 7, in which case you lose.
 If you have proficiency in dice, then you can choose a second additional number as a target number when rolling for the latter case.
+You can play twice in a single visit.

 ## Culinary Indulgence

 Exotic food at the market is always abound with how popular a stop Bridgetown is for the Broken Sea.
 By scouring the markets and partaking in unique dishes, you can give your body the edge in your next encounter (The temporary hit points do not become effective until your next encounter or when you next take damage).
 For 1d10 gold pieces, you can spend time in the market and then roll a d20 if you want to spend that much.
 0-3 the Food you find is good, but not beneficial healthwise.
 On a 4-10, you gain 1d4+1 temp HP.
 On an 11-15, you gain 1d6+1 temporary hit points.
 And on a 16-20, you gain 1d8+1 temporary hit points.
 While you can visit the market multiple times, boosts do not stack and the most recent successful visit dictates your temporary hit points.
+If you are proficient in Cooks Utensil's, you can spot the true delicacies in the market and thus the minimum roll you can get is a 4.

 ## Laboratory